aleksey-vi/paramrep/README.md

 # Paramrep

-`paramrep` is a utility for replacing parameter values in URLs.
+`paramrep` is a utility for replacing parameter values in URLs and segments path.
 It can process input from a file or `stdin` and output results to a file or `stdout`.

 ## Installation